ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 Earth observation research can generate large amounts of datasets with extensive metadata.
 Keeping data assets separate ensures faster __loading, less clutter, and a consistent access method__, while the OSC remains focused on structured metadata.
 :::

 If you are new to using STAC, git, or both, this can be an intimidating process, but luckily there are many tools available to more or less automate this process depending on your setup.
-Check out the [STAC helper tools page](STAC%20Tools.md) for an overview.
+Check out the [examples](../../../examples/index-1) for an overview.

 __Typical workflow for uploading data to OSC:__
 1. Upload your data to a persistent remote storage (e.g. ESA S3 bucket, Zenodo, ...).